The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings: The Valiant-Vazirani Theorem Revisited

-The standard proof of the theorem works with the well known $\NP$-complete problem $\sat$.
-We will not use it, as there is no simple variant of $\sat$ which is complete for the classes $\MA$ and $\QCMA$.

-\begin{definition}[\textsc{Trivial NP Problem} (\tnpp)] The words in $L$ are tuples, $\langle V,x,l,t\rangle$, where V is a description of a deterministic Turing machine, x is a string of length n, and $l,t\in \mathbb{N}$, given in unary.
+The original proof of the theorem works with the well known $\NP$-complete problem $\sat$.
+We will not use it, however, because $\sat$ lacks a simple variant that is complete for the classes $\MA$ or $\QCMA$.
+Instead, we will use the following problem: \begin{definition}[\textsc{Trivial NP Problem} (\tnpp)] The words in $\tnpp$ are tuples, $\langle V,x,l,t\rangle$, where V is a description of a deterministic Turing machine, x is a string, and $l,t\in \mathbb{N}$, given in unary.